mwbowers/mwbowers.github.io/reference/datagate-client/adg-factory-class-read-xml-method2.md

 ---
 title: ReadXml(AdgConnection, string, AdgObjectTypes, System.Xml.XmlReader, XmlOptions, XmlInfoEventHandler)

-Id: dcsAdgFactoryClassReadXmlMethod2
-TocParent: dcsAdgFactoryClassReadXmlMethods
-TocOrder: 1

-keywords: XmlInfoEventHandler delegate, used by
-keywords: delegates [DCS 16.0 XmlInfoEventHandler, used by
-keywords: AdgObjectTypes enumeration, used by
-keywords: XmlOptions enumeration, used by
-keywords: enumerations [DCS 16.0 AdgObjectTypes, used by
-keywords: enumerations [DCS 16.0 XmlOptions, used by
-keywords: XML [DCS 16.0 event handler, reading XML
-keywords: event handlers, reading XML

 ---

 This **ReadXml** method returns an instance of an [IAdgObject](iadg-object-class.html) (representing a file, library, or member) from an XML document stream.
 Optionally, **ReadXml** creates a new database object or a hierarchy of database objects.